 Masonry isn't just about food.
 These guys want knowledge, information, and STUFF!
 They are proud of their membership.
 They want medals, aprons, regalia, certificates, books, jewelry...
 Ours is a Craft with a long heritage, and they WANT things that will make their friends and family envious and - more important - curious about Masonry too.
 That's what first made THEM notice us to begin with.
-Don't think it's shallow to interest potential new members with a "made you look" brashness.
+Don't think it's shallow to interest potential new members with a little "made you look" brashness.
 Rings, jackets, license plates - all of these things attract attention and at least nudge men into asking what it's all about.
 Remember, I said INTEREST new members.
-It's up to your Lodge to get them through their degrees and keep them interested after that.
-The point is, they want their friends to join with them, and the "stuff" might get those friends to at least ask.
+It's up to your Lodge to show and explain why they should consider membership at all and in YOUR lodge in particular, get them through their degrees and keep them interested after that.
+The point is, they want their friends to join with them, and the "stuff" might get those friends to at least ask, too.

-Upon raising, we give a new Master Mason a S&C lapel pin, a commemorative pin for our Lodge, an engraved pocket name badge, and a boxed set of minature working tools.
+Upon raising, we give a new Master Mason a S&C lapel pin, a commemorative pin for our Lodge, an engraved pocket name badge so everyone knows their name, and a boxed set of minature working tools.
 For a year on Masonic 'birthdays' we also passed out a small, brass trowel.
 These things don't cost much, but go a long way towards making a man feel that the Lodge is immediately investing in them.

 The most important thing our outgoing Master taught me was to stop dwelling on the numbers game.
-Our Lodge has regular income, a paid-for building and some assets.
+We're lucky in one respect that our Lodge has regular income, a paid-for building and some assets.
 If 220 members never set foot in the place, didn't participate, didn't communicate, IT DIDN'T MATTER.
 If some of the officer's chairs went unfilled, IT DIDN'T MATTER.
 What DID matter was that the little group of Masons who DID come had a good time with each other.
 We held every Stated Meeting as a Table Lodge, paid our bills, always had a great meal (paid for by the Lodge - no hat passing), had a guest speaker, voted money to charities, and had a couple of hours of true fellowship.
 THAT was what was important.